 The OSS Society and its predecessor, the Veterans of OSS, have sponsored, organized and participated in educational events and programs such as presentations to the Society by Gen. Hugh Shelton, former Chairman of the Joint Chiefs of Staff, and by Gen. Wayne Downing, former Commander of the U.S. Special Operations Command; presentations of the prestigious William J. Donovan Award® to Presidents Reagan, Eisenhower, and George H.W.
 Bush; and Admiral Lord Mountbatten, Prime Minister Margaret Thatcher, Admiral Eric Olson, USN (Ret.), Secretary Robert Gates, Admiral William McRaven, USN (Ret.), and Secretary Leon Panetta; and symposia with the U.S. Special Operations Command and other government agencies.
-It also presents four other awards: the Hugh Montgomery Award, named in honor of The OSS Society's executive vice president, which is presented to a retired officer from the Central Intelligence Agency's National Clandestine Service; the John Waller Award, named in honor of the previous chairman of The OSS Society, which recognizes achievement in OSS scholarship; the Virginia Hall Award, named in honor of the only civilian woman to receive the Distinguished Service Cross during World War II; and the Distinguished Service Award, which is presented to OSS veterans and other individuals who have made significant contributions to its operations or legacy.
+It also presents four other awards.
+The Hugh Montgomery Award, which is named in honor of The OSS Society's chairman, is presented to a retired officer from the Central Intelligence Agency's National Clandestine Service.
+The John Waller Award, which is named in honor of a previous chairman of The OSS Society, recognizes achievement in OSS scholarship.
+The Virginia Hall Award is named in honor of the only civilian woman to receive the Distinguished Service Cross during World War II.
+The Distinguished Service Award is presented to OSS veterans and other individuals who have made significant contributions to its operations or legacy.

 The OSS Society offers research assistance in response to requests from historians, educators, students, US military and intelligence organizations, and descendants of OSS veterans.
 The OSS Society provides speakers to a wide array of groups and has established OSS memorials throughout the United States and in Europe.
 The OSS Society Journal is made available to members of the U.S. intelligence community and U.S. Special Operations Forces.
 The OSS Society plans to build a museum that will educate the American public about OSS and its successor organizations.